delphicventurescode/hunda_poezio_public/CODE_COMPLETE/README.md

 ---

-## 📂 Repository Contents
+## 📂 Repository Contents For Main GitHub repo

-- `poems/` – curated Esperanto haiku
+(Link to main GitHub repo:

-- `generator/` – code for generating and formatting haiku
+- `poems/` – generated Esperanto haiku
-- `readings/` – field logs and observations during dog interactions
+- `.` – code for generating and formatting haiku
-- `manifesto.md` – this artist statement in a standalone file
+- `manifesto/manifesto.md` – this artist statement (slightly edited) in a standalone file

 ---